Crispy Savory Waffles

 Can I make these as pancakes?

 Yes, this batter works well as pancakes, too.
-The only suggestion I have is to add 2 extra tablespoons of milk or water.
+My only suggestion is to add two extra tablespoons of milk or water.

 savory waffles recipe.